Reversible Semen Analysis Factors

 Treatment of Symptomatic Pyospermia

-For chlamydia or gonorrhea, the latest guidelines from the Centers for Disease Control recommend a single dose of one of the following:
+For chlamydia or gonorrhea, the latest guidelines from the US Centers for Disease Control recommend a single dose of one of the following:

 1) Ceftriaxone 250 mg by injection or